 The Centre for Waste Management (CWM) was established in 2002 to provide a focus for existing waste/environmental research, consultancy and course provision at the University of Central Lancashire.
-Based within the Grenfell-Baines School of Architecture, Construction and Environment, we are actively engaged in producing world-class research.
+We are actively engaged in producing world-class research.

 The Centre provides a range of business services designed to increase your efficiency, productivity and improve environmental performance.
 Alongside this we have also developed a series of courses which address shortfalls in current training provisions for a range of different needs within waste management.

-The Centre for Waste Management was established to provide a focus for existing waste/environmental research and course provision within the Grenfell-Baines School of Architecture, Construction and Environment at the University of Central Lancashire.
+The Centre for Waste Management was established to provide a focus for existing waste/environmental research and course provision at the University of Central Lancashire.
 Our staff are highly qualified experts in their chosen field and experienced in working with the public and private sectors.
 We provide internationally recognised formal postgraduate qualifications in addition to business-focused short courses and bespoke training.

 UCLan has provided postgraduate waste management courses since 1991 and has over 150 graduates.
 Our graduates are now working both in the UK and overseas in senior positions in waste operation and regulation within the private, statutory and voluntary sectors.
 Others are developing successful careers in related fields of environmental management and industry.